jameswestgate/extendify/readme.md

 Super lightweight namespacing, object creation and type handling.
-Extendify will always be a minimal library - surprisingly functional - but lean and mean.
+Extendify will always be a minimal library, surprisingly functional, but lean and mean.
 We pledge never to exceed 1k minified and gzipped.
-Supports IE8+ and all modern browsers
+Supports IE8+ and all modern browsers.

 **Getting Started**

-Extendify makes constructor functions, prototypes, constructors and mixins a doddle.
-Each object can use the _extend_ method and each object created via _type uses _extend_ as a constructor:
+Extendify makes constructor functions, prototypes, constructors and mixins simple.
+Each object can use the _extend_ method and each object created via _Object.type_ uses _extend_ as a constructor:

 ```javascript